You Don't Know Why I'm Bottle-Feeding My Baby - Baby Chick

 Mom Chooses Not To

 Choosing not to breastfeed is 100% acceptable.
 It doesn’t matter why; if a mom decides not to, this is her choice.
-As long as the mom is feeding her baby, whether through breast or bottle, she’s doing a great job, and the baby is getting the nutrients they need.
+As long as the mom feeds her baby, whether through breast or bottle, she’s doing a great job, and the baby is getting the nutrients they need.
 It’s helpful to prepare for your breastfeeding journey by researching or working with a lactation consultant ahead of time.
 The hospital usually has a lactation consultant on staff to help guide you as well.

 I’ve learned a couple of things as a mom.
 First, no matter how prepared you are, your breastfeeding journey doesn’t always turn out how you plan, and that’s okay.
 Second, don’t be so quick to judge a mother for her choices.
 You don’t know why I’m bottle-feeding my baby, but it’s my decision, and I have my reasons.